qtests/qtests.github.io/about.md

 permalink: /about/
 ---

-A curious person from Switzerland.
-The blog is a collection of ideas that was fun to test.
+The blog is a collection of ideas that was fun to try out.

 ### Contact me